FrancescoXX/free-Web3-resources/docs/roadmap/introduction.md

 - [EndGame (Vitalik Buterin)](https://vitalik.ca/general/2021/12/06/endgame.html): Vitalik Buterin's vision for a plausible roadmap for Ethereum.
 - [Ethereum Yellowpaper](https://ethereum.github.io/yellowpaper/paper.pdf): A formal definition of the Ethereum protocol.
 - [Beacon Chain](https://ethereum.org/en/upgrades/beacon-chain): The Beacon Chain is a ledger of accounts that conducts and coordinates the network of stakers.
-- [Sidechains](https://ethereum.org/en/developers/docs/scaling/sidechains): A sidechain is a separate blockchain that runs independent of Ethereum and is connected to Ethereum Mainnet by a two-way bridge.
+- [Sidechains](https://ethereum.org/en/developers/docs/scaling/sidechains): A sidechain is a separate blockchain that runs independently of Ethereum and is connected to Ethereum Mainnet by a two-way bridge.
 - [The Merge](https://ethereum.org/en/upgrades/merge): The Merge is the most significant upgrade in the history of Ethereum.
 Extensive testing and bug bounties were undertaken to ensure a safe transition to proof-of-stake.

 These are optional!